Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Introduction

 \subsection{Outline of the paper}

 The outline of the paper is as follows: in Section \ref{mult-quiv-var} we recall some basic facts about quivers and root systems and establish the notation that shall be used throughout the paper.
 We then recall the definition of multiplicative preprojective algebras and outline some of their algebraic properties.
 These are needed in the construction, via Geometric Invariant Theory (GIT), of their moduli spaces of semistable representations, following \cite{king}.
-In Definition \ref{defn-sigma}, we introduce the subset $\Sigma_{q, \theta}$ appearing in the theorem above.
-There are a number of properties of multiplicative quiver varieties with dimension vector in $\Sigma_{q, \theta}$ that were originally formulated and proved in \cite{cb-shaw} in the case of a trivial stability condition, i.e., $\theta=0$, and that have been extended in the present paper in the more general case of $\theta$-semistable representations, i.e., for $\theta\neq 0$.
+In Definition \ref{defn-sigma}, we introduce the fundamental combinatorially-defined subset $\Sigma_{q, \theta}$ of roots appearing in our main results (which is expected to contain, if not equal, the dimension vectors of $\theta$-stable representations of the multiplicative preprojective algebra).
+We extend some properties of multiplicative quiver varieties with dimension vector in $\Sigma_{q, \theta}$ that were originally formulated and proved in \cite{cb-shaw} in the case of a trivial stability condition to the general case.

 In Section \ref{section-char} we prove that, for quivers of special type, namely those which are crab-shaped (see Figure 1), there is an isomorphism between (an open subset of) the corresponding multiplicative quiver variety and a character variety arising from considering representations of the fundamental group of a punctured Riemann surface where the monodromies of loops around the punctures are assumed to lie in the closure of certain conjugacy classes.
 In order to build such a correspondence we exploit \cite[Lemma 8.2 and Theorem 1.1]{cb-shaw}.
 Note that an instance of the correspondence between multiplicative quiver varieties and local systems on punctured surfaces already appeared in \cite{yamakawa}, where a proof is given for the case of the punctured projective line.
 Our result applies to all genera.
 Thanks to this correspondence, and to the results proved in Section \ref{section-sing}, we are able to extend the work of Bellamy and the first author from closed Riemann surfaces to open ones.
 Another interesting aspect of this correspondence is that it could be conjecturally combined with the Non-abelian Hodge Theorem to extend the main results of \cite{tirelli}, proved by the second author, in the context of moduli spaces of parabolic Higgs bundles.
 More details on this topic are provided in Section \ref{sec-fut}, where possible future research directions of the present work are discussed.